digixvalley

 Cite-safe rule for mobile app statistics: year, geography, store coverage, metric definition, source.

-• 2024 consumer spending: $127B across App Store + Google Play (reported via Appfigures).
+• Consumer spending (2024): $127B across App Store + Google Play (as reported via Appfigures).

-• 2024 in-app purchase revenue: $150B across iOS + Google Play (+13% YoY).
+• In-app purchase (IAP) revenue (2024): $150B across iOS + Google Play (+13% YoY, reported by Sensor Tower).

-• Google Play listings shift: reported ~47% decline from ~3.4M → 1.8M apps (start of 2024 → April 2025).
+• Google Play listings shift (2024 → Apr 2025): reported ~47% decline from ~3.4M → 1.8M apps (Appfigures via TechCrunch).

 How to cite mobile app statistics safely